dustinpfister/blog_posts/_posts/js-document-getelementbyid.md

 ## 4 - Document.querySelector, and Document.querySelectorAll

-If you are familiar with jQuery then you will like [document.querySelector](https://developer.mozilla.org/en-US/docs/Web/API/Document/querySelector) then as a way to gain references to elements in javaScript by a range of different query strings.
+If you are familiar with jQuery then you will like [document.querySelector](/2020/06/23/js-document-queryselector/) then as a way to gain references to an element in javaScript by a range of different query strings.
 There is also [document.quesySlectroAll](https://developer.mozilla.org/en-US/docs/Web/API/Document/querySelectorAll) that can be used to get an html collection rather than a single element.
 This allows for a wide range of possibilities for gaining accesses to dom elements, by Id, class, tag name, and more.

 For example if I want to get all elements that are of a given class like the document.getElementsByClassName method for that I can call document.querySelectorAll and pass a string that begins with a dot which means I want to select by class name, and then the name of the class.